BilalJaved15/BilalJaved15/README.md

 Software Engineer
 -----------------

 I have been in the Computer Science field for over 4 years now.
-I currently work at Educative as a Software Engineer.
+I am a Software Engineer at Educative.

 * 🌍  I'm based in Lahore, Pakistan
 * ✉️  You can contact me at [bilaljavedblackops15@gmail.com](mailto:bilaljavedblackops15@gmail.com)